Welcome to the 33-Day Walking Challenge

 MapMyWalk (by Under Armour) – Focused on walking, displays time, distance, pace, calories and date on workout cards.

 My recommecdations are NRC and MapMyWalk.
-Test your trackers, pay attention while on your walk incas either stops tracking for whatever reason.
+Test your trackers, pay attention while on your walk incase either stops tracking for whatever reason.

 If you’re on a treadmill: